-Table 35: NPS-UD Capacity Implications within Timeframes Timeframe Includes Short Land that is zoned (either permitted, controlled, or restricted discretionary) in an Operative District Plan.
+Table 35: NPS-UD Capacity, Timeframes, and Implications

+Timeframe Includes Short Land that is zoned (either permitted, controlled, or restricted discretionary) in Operative District Plan.
 Medium Land that is zoned (either permitted, controlled, or restricted discretionary) in an Operative or Proposed District Plan.
 Long Land that is zoned (either permitted, controlled, or restricted discretionary) in an Operative or Proposed District Plan or land identified as Future Urban in an FDS.